mengxu00/mengxu.org/content/about.md

 I value and respect the dignity and worth of each individual.
 I deeply enjoy and cherish meaningful relationships with many.

-I pursued intelligence as if it is the most valuable thing in the universe, yet as I grow, I more and more appreciate wisdom.
+I pursued intelligence as if it is the most valuable thing in the universe, yet as I grow, I become more and more able to appreciate wisdom.